HasibCoderLab/code-fusionary-pricing-plans/README.md

 ```bash
 git clone https://github.com/HasibCoderLab/code-fusionary-pricing-plans.git
 ```
-### 🔹 Open in Browser  ### 🔹 Open in Browser
+ ### 🔹 Open in Browser
 Simply open `index.html` in your preferred browser.

 Customize plans, features, and styles as needed.

-🤝 Contributing
+---

-🤝 Contributing
+## 🤝 Contributing

-⭐ **Feel free to fork, star, and contribute!** Submit pull requests—any improvements to responsiveness, design, or functionality are welcome!
+⭐ **Feel free to fork, star, and contribute!** Submit pull requests — any improvements to responsiveness, design, or functionality are welcome!